Aardvark-team/Documentation/specifications.md

     # Do something
 }
 ```

+You can add `?` after a parameter to make it optional.
 Deconstruction and property assignment also work in function definitions.
 ```adk
 function my_function({a, b, c: d, e: {f: g}}, [h, i]) {